JP12025/readability/README.md

 # What to Do

-"Une vengeance de Jeannot Lapin ou Aide-toi toi-même" written by Jules Masson in 1888 is considered a 12-grade reading level...
+"Une vengeance de Jeannot Lapin ou Aide-toi toi-même" written by Jules Masson in 1888 is considered a grade 12 reading level...
 But what does it mean for a book to be at a particular reading level?

 Well, in many cases, a human expert might read a book and make a decision on the grade (i.e., year in school) for which they think the book is most appropriate.
 But an algorithm could likely figure that out too!